Vihaan3/knowledge-garden/content/Personal Knowledge Management/Anki Uses.md

 - What's the difference between a weight and a neuron?
 - The connections between neurons in different layers are called [(cloze deletion)].

+Another useful thing to think about when making cards is that you generally want prompts that are situation-oriented.
+Prefer: "How do you find the max of all the values in a list in Python" - "max(list_name)" to "What does max(list_name) do?"
+"Find the max value in the list."

 ##### Misc Uses
 [[Spaced everything]]
 - Writing